bebawy6/TVGuideCombine/README.md

-**  when needed feel free to change the directory name and the Guide.xml file.
+**  Use Notepad to edite the bat file to change the directory name and the Guide.xml file name to serve your need.

-		   I wish you finally find easy way to combine xml files easly and fast.
+		   I wish you finally found your way to combine xml files easly and fast.